ICHRA FAQ

 No, the ICHRA ruling does not stipulate a maximum or minimum amount required in order to be compliant.
 See our Blog page for more information with regard to any Plan design considerations.

 The ICHRA ruling provides guidance that employers can offer varying contribution amounts provided the amounts are divided by approved classes of employee.
-The approved classes are as follows:

 - Full-Time Employees